Smartsheet Inc (SMAR) Shares Decline Despite Market Challenges - News Heater

 SMAR’s Market Performance

-SMAR’s stock has seen a -8.13% decrease for the week, with a -5.93% drop in the past month and a -15.13% fall in the past quarter.
-The volatility ratio for the week is 4.37%, and the volatility levels for the past 30 days are at 3.74% for Smartsheet Inc The simple moving average for the past 20 days is -9.02% for SMAR’s stock, with a -11.61% simple moving average for the past 200 days.
+SMAR’s stock has seen a -1.25% decrease for the week, with a -2.57% drop in the past month and a -6.62% fall in the past quarter.
+The volatility ratio for the week is 3.97%, and the volatility levels for the past 30 days are at 3.84% for Smartsheet Inc The simple moving average for the last 20 days is -6.14% for SMAR’s stock, with a simple moving average of -9.22% for the last 200 days.

 Analysts’ Opinion of SMAR